 - Development of clear direction and specific plan.
 Ask your potential coach for a breakdown of their coaching plan, how they work with clients.
 Ask them what specific tools they use to help their clients reach their goals.
 Have them explain their ideas for career opportunities in your industry.

-- Develop skills, tools and confidence to execute the plan including communication, management of time and resources, emotional intelligence for personal effectiveness, visioning, planning, identifying strengths and weaknesses, understanding and communicating your vision, mission and brand.
+- Develop skills, tools and confidence.
+To execute your plan, a career coach should help you develop skills, tools and confidence including communication, management of time and resources, emotional intelligence for personal effectiveness, visioning, planning, identifying strengths and weaknesses, understanding and communicating your vision, mission and brand.
 Ask your potential coach for a few former success stories in this area.
 You could ask something like, “Could you tell me about a former client who struggled with her confidence and how you helped her to feel more successful?”

 While you will want to interview your potential coach as much as possible, remember that you will be mainly responsible for the success of their program.
 Although a career coach can have a great plan and be very experienced, they can’t do the work for you.
 You have to be prepared to invest the time into the exercises and assignments.
 Ask your potential coach how much time they would expect you to spend on their assignments per week.
 But remember, having a career coach is much more than just accountability.
 It is an investment in your most important asset- you!